These states could decide the U.S. presidential election

 Other key races: Competitive governor and U.S. Senate contests

 Vote counting: North Carolina has no-excuse absentee voting.
 Absentee ballots can be scanned weeks in advance, but results cannot be tallied before Election Day.
-Trump’s campaign has asked the U.S. Supreme Court to block the state’s plan to tally ballots that are postmarked by Nov.
-3 and arrive by Nov.
+In a blow to Trump, the U.S. Supreme Court declined last week to block the state’s plan to tally ballots that are postmarked by Tuesday and arrive by Nov.
 12.

 OHIO